automock/automock.dev/docs/getting-started/examples.md

 ```

 In this approach, we've eliminated the need to manually mock the `getUsers` method in the test body.
 Instead, we've
 defined the mock behavior directly in the test setup using `.mock().using()`.
+This functionality determines the final
+behavior of the `getUsers` method, and cannot be changed anymore in the test suite.

 ### Step 5: Adding Stubs to `.mock().using()`

-While the `.mock().using()` method provides a way to define the default behavior of the mocked method, you might still
+While the `.mock().using()` method provides a way to define the default, final behavior of the mocked method, we might
-want to add specific stubs to further control or monitor the behavior during tests.
-Here's how you can achieve that:
+still want to add specific stubs to further control or monitor the behavior during tests.
+Here's how we can achieve that:

 ```typescript
 beforeAll(() => {